ArithmeType comparison

 No. It is a real product.
 The issue is that it asks for a lot of desk space and money for a narrow workflow.

-Why compare Nitrax to ArithmeType?
+Why compare Nitrax Mathematical Keyboard to ArithmeType?